Tiffanytliem/rc0323-code-solutions/react-jsx/react-jsx-quiz-notes.md

-# react-components-quiz-notes
+# react-jsx-quiz-notes

 ## Quiz Questions

 After completing this exercise, you should be able to discuss or answer the following questions:

-- What is a React component?
+- What is JSX?
-A React component is a JavaScript function that you can sprinkle with markup.
+JSX is a syntax extension for JavaScript that lets you write HTML-like markup inside a JavaScript file.

-- How do you define a component in React? by defining a function with `function ()`?

-- How is a component "rendered" (made visible on the browser page)?
-The JSX is converted to a JavaScript representation of HTML structure
+- How does React use JSX to render components?

 ## Notes